 Sachiyo Uenoyama held a global awareness session at Ebuno Izuminomori Hall.
 Drawing upon her experiences teaching Japanese in Paraguay, she gave a lecture and played the arpa, a Paraguayan harp.
 Alongside her gentle yet powerful harp playing, were her own paintings.
 The colorful paintings visually captured the expressive mood of the music.
 Many of the attendees were touched by the performance.

 Uenoyama played the harp wearing the national costume of Paraguay.
 The costume, a very colorful display of delicately stitched lace and patterns was meant to resemble earth with its rich diversity of people.

 Listening to the Arpa Performance and Talk

-Uenoyama is sometimes is a school counselor, sometimes she’s a actress, and at other times she’s an oil painter.
+Uenoyama is sometimes a school counselor, sometimes she’s an actress, and at other times she’s an oil painter.
 However, I truly feel that Uenoyama is a warrior of love.